-Equity investment into a Joint Venture with Photocentric to deliver a Research and Development centre on the University of Peterborough Campus, primarily funded by the Getting Building Fund grant provided specifically for the purpose from the Department of Business, EnergyLevelling Up, Housing and Industrial StrategyCommunities.
-This company is constructing a 3-story building within the overall Peterborough University Quarter site with the intention to lease space to companies working on zero emission enabling technologies research and development with Photocentric operating as an anchor tenant occupying one of the 3 floors.
+Equity investment into a Joint Venture with Photocentric to deliver a Research and Development centre on the University of Peterborough Campus, primarily funded by the Getting Building Fund grant provided specifically for the purpose from the Department of Business, Energy and Industrial Strategy.
+This company is constructing a 3-story building within the overall Peterborough University Quarter site with the intention to lease space to companies working on research and development with Photocentric operating as an anchor tenant occupying one of the 3 floors.